EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

 The **Open Radar Data (ORD) API** is a service, which provides access to EUMETNET OPERA weather radar data and products and to links of a selection of national weather radar products.

-ORD API was developed within the EU- and EUMETNET-funded [RODEO project](https://rodeo-project.eu/), which created a user interface and Application Programming Interfaces (APIs) for accessing meteorological datasets designated as High Value Datasets (HVDs) under the EU Implementing Regulation (EU) 2023/138 of the EU Open Data Directive (EU) 2019/1024.
+**ORD API** was developed within the EU- and EUMETNET-funded [RODEO project](https://rodeo-project.eu/), which created a user interface and Application Programming Interfaces (APIs) for accessing meteorological datasets designated as High Value Datasets (HVDs) under the EU Implementing Regulation (EU) 2023/138 of the EU Open Data Directive (EU) 2019/1024.

 Weather radar data are also classified as HVDs and, accordingly, one of the aims of RODEO is to provide near real-time and archived weather radar observations.
 The radar data ispublished both via a message queue using [MQTT](https://mqtt.org/) and through [EDR](https://ogcapi.ogc.org/edr/)-compliant APIs.
 Metadata will also be made available via [OGC Records](https://ogcapi.ogc.org/records/) APIs.
-The ORD API can be reached via [MeteoGate](https://meteogate.eu/) which is a ‘One-Stop Shop’ for meteorological and hydrological products and data.
+The ORD API can be reached via **[MeteoGate](https://meteogate.eu/)** which is a ‘One-Stop Shop’ for meteorological and hydrological products and data.

+The **ORD API** enables users to access radar data for visualization, analysis, and integration into other systems.
+For EUMETNET Members, the **Ingest API** focuses on data ingestion, allowing EUMETNET Members to provide local stored data (**ODIM**, **GeoTIFF**) references.
+The ORD API store the latest 24h radar data.
+The archive system will be implemented in later stage (TBD).

+The software [Open Radar Data API](https://radar.meteogate.eu/api/) and the related [Open Radar Data Ingest API](https://radar.meteogate.eu/ingest/) are located at [European Weather Cloud](https://europeanweather.cloud/).
+The EUMETNET OPERA datasets in 24-cache are available at the S3 Bucket [openradar-24h](https://s3.waw3-1.cloudferro.com/openradar-24h/).
+The **ORD API** is also available from [meteogate.eu](https://api.meteogate.eu/ord/edr)

 ---